Learn more about the CSBio II Peptide Synthesizer

 A major reason medicinal chemists and researchers love peptides is they offer a unique ability to treat unmet clinical needs in comparison to small molecules and biological therapeutics.
 With over 70 approved peptide therapeutics on the market treating patients today, researchers are looking for the next peptide therapeutic that will make waves.

 For those that haven’t made a peptide before, a typical solid phase peptide synthesis protocol will consist of deprotection cycles, multiple washes, coupling, and more multiple washes for each amino acid addition to their peptide.
-There is typically a combined total of 10 washes and deprotection cycles to ensure adequate synthesis, defined by high purity of the targeted peptide being synthesized.
+Dependent on the peptide, there can be multiple washes and deprotection cycles to ensure adequate synthesis, defined by high purity of the targeted peptide being synthesized.